-In a business world, a loan or debt is usually against a fixed asset, such as land, equipment or any other.
-In a floating lien, however, the underlying collateral could be a current asset or a short term asset.
+In the business world, a loan or debt is usually against a fixed asset, such as land, equipment, or any other.
+In a floating lien, however, the underlying collateral could be a current asset or a short-term asset.
 Generally, the underlying asset in the floating charge could change in value from one period to another.

-Floating Lien, or the floating charge, is a lein not on any specific asset, rather a set of assets or an asset class.
+Floating Lien, or the floating charge, is a lien not on any specific asset but rather on a set of assets or an asset class.
 We can say that such a lien allows a company to get a loan by keeping a set of assets as collateral.
-In this lien, the lender and the borrower doesn’t specify the asset, rather agree on a set of assets that are collateral.
+In this lien, the lender and the borrower don’t specify the asset but instead, agree on a set of assets that are collateral.

 Floating Lien – Importance

-In fact, the borrower can continue to use the assets under the floating charge for carrying the business operations.
-The borrower has full authority to sell, transfer or even dispose the assets under floating charge, in the ordinary course of business.
+In fact, the borrower can continue to use the assets under the floating charge for carrying out business operations.
+The borrower has full authority to sell, transfer or even dispose of the assets under floating charge in the ordinary course of business.
 Generally, the assets under the floating charge are those that a company may consume in a year.